Glencore in talks with Canadian pension fund on royalties JV: sources

-LONDON/VANCOUVER (Reuters) - Mining giant Glencore Plc (GLEN.L) is working with a Canadian pension fund to create a standalone 50:50 joint venture for its portfolio of royalty assets, two sources with knowledge with the matter said on Friday.
+LONDON/VANCOUVER (Reuters) - Mining giant Glencore Plc is working with a Canadian pension fund to create a standalone 50:50 joint venture for its portfolio of royalty assets, two sources with knowledge with the matter said on Friday.

 Royalty deals give the owner the right to receive a percentage of revenue or profits from a mining operation, often in exchange for financing.

-Reuters reported in May that Glencore had hired the Bank of Nova Scotia (BNS.TO) to sell its royalty assets, including one for the Antamina copper-zinc mine in Peru, which was expected to fetch up to $250 million.
+Reuters reported in May that Glencore had hired the Bank of Nova Scotia to sell its royalty assets, including one for the Antamina copper-zinc mine in Peru, which was expected to fetch up to $250 million.

 The sources said on Friday it was now in talks to create a 50:50 venture for the assets with Canada's Ontario Teachers' Pension Plan.